hapax/hapax.github.io/assets/chuzenji.md

-On the northern shore, Chuzenji has a single backstreet, pitched up the hill at Kegon falls in the east, and running like a droplet back into the lake at a small shinto shrine.
+On the northern shore, Chuzenji has a single backstreet, pitched up the hill at Kegon falls in the east, and running like a droplet back into the lake as it crawls westward.
-Along this street is the Little Forest Inn,
+Little Forest Inn is near this westward fall, cushioned between an anomous shed and an empty weedlot, a Little Forest poetically apposed.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake9.png" />